theupdateframework/taps/tap5.md

 Similarly, their TUF clients would also not download any targets metadata file from PyPI, except for the delegated targets metadata files belonging to Django.

-## Changes to the snapshot metadata file and how metadata files are downloaded
+## Changes to the snapshot metadata file

 Since clients may not download the root metadata file from a repository, the snapshot metadata file shall no longer list the root metadata file.